-Vegetables are essential parts of people’s diet and are vital for health and well-being.
 They help to reduce the risk of several diseases (Kalia & Gupta, 2016).
-Vegetables are bought directly from the street vendors or hawkers or at local market without necessarily allowing it to undergo any further treatment before consumption.
-Consumption of vegetables has been on the increase since they are easily accessible, convenient and most especially cheaper (Nwachukwu et al., 2018).
+Vegetables are bought directly from the street vendors or hawkers or at the local market without necessarily allowing it to undergo any further treatment before consumption.
+Consumption of vegetables has been on the increase since they are easily accessible, convenient, and most especially cheaper (Nwachukwu et al., 2018).
 Vegetables are commonly processed and sold by unlicensed vendors with poor educational levels and untrained in food hygiene (Barro et al., 2017).
-Vended vegetables have been on the increase in many developing countries due to lack of formal jobs for the working age groups.
-Sales of vegetables can contribute significant income for households and at the same time providing a source of inexpensive nutritious meal (Mosupye & Von, 2019).
-Vegetables contain organic substances in plenty and sufficient amount of water, and they may be either neutral or slightly acidic in nature (Singh et al., 2017).
+Vended vegetables have been on the increase in many developing countries due to a lack of formal jobs for the working age groups.
+Sales of vegetables can contribute significant income for households and at the same time provide a source of inexpensive nutritious meals (Mosupye & Von, 2019).
+Vegetables contain organic substances in plenty and sufficient amounts of water, and they may be either neutral or slightly acidic in nature (Singh et al., 2017).
 They are subjected to natural contamination by many different kinds of microorganisms, including pathogens.
-Metabolic activities of microbes alter the condition vegetables, resulting in its spoilage (Angela et al., 2020).
+Metabolic activities of microbes alter the condition of vegetables, resulting in their spoilage (Angela et al., 2020).
 The airborne microbes fall on fruits and vegetables and enter through the ruptured skin.
 The microorganisms present in the soil reach the processing plant through the crops (Neeraj & Sharma, 2017).
 Several insects are also responsible for the transference of microbes to the vegetables.
-In general, the keeping quality of food depends on the success of preventing the entry of micro-organisms and restricting their growth (Sing et al., 2017).
-Foods and microorganism have long and interesting association which developed long before the beginning of recorded history (Sing et al., 2017).
-Vegetables are an extraordinary dietary source of nutrients, micronutrients, vitamins and fibres for human and are thus vital for health and well-being (Angela et al., 2020).
-Vegetable are widely exposed to microbial contamination through contact with soil, dust, water, and by handling at harvest or during post-harvest processing.
-They therefore harbor a diverse range of microorganism including plant and human pathogens (Carmo et al., 2018).
-Thus, this study aimed at determining the bacterial contamination of selected vegetables (Cabbage, Carrot and Lettuce) sold in Port Harcourt, Nigeria.
+In general, the keeping quality of food depends on the success of preventing the entry of microorganisms and restricting their growth (Sing et al., 2017).
+Foods and microorganisms have long and interesting associations that developed before the beginning of recorded history (Sing et al., 2017).
+Vegetables are an extraordinary dietary source of nutrients, micronutrients, vitamins, and fibers for humans and are thus vital for health and well-being (Angela et al., 2020).
+Vegetables are widely exposed to microbial contamination through contact with soil, dust, water, and by handling at harvest or during post-harvest processing.
+They therefore harbor a diverse range of microorganisms, including plant and human pathogens (Carmo et al., 2018).
+This study aimed to determine the bacterial contamination of selected vegetables, includingCabbage, Carrot, and Lettuce, sold in Port Harcourt, Nigeria.

 MATERIALS AND METHODS